AYUS5/AYUS5/README.md

 - 👋 Hi, I’m @AYUS5
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding c++ python and game making
-- 🌱 I’m currently learning ...
+- - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a game(idea is there)
-- 📫 How to reach me ...
+- 📫 How to reach me aysuhmaanmahnedra@gmail.com
+-

 <!---
 AYUS5/AYUS5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.